Catalog 2022-2023

 Buddhist Contemplation

 Central to the Buddha's teachings was a presentation of meditation practices designed to calm the mind and evoke insight into the nature of reality.
 Over time, Buddhist contemplative culture has come to encompass a variety of techniques, such as breathing meditation, cultivation of mindfulness, altruism, compassion, visualization, and recovering innate intelligence.
 This course introduces how Buddhist meditative states have been linked to doctrine and practice in different historical and cultural contexts.
-It invites students to participate experientially in an investigation of methods associcated with different Buddhist contemplative traditions, many of which have been researched and adapted for a variety of uses in contemporary secular society.
+It invites students to participate experientially in an investigation of methods associated with different Buddhist contemplative traditions, many of which have been researched and adapted for a variety of uses in contemporary secular society.

 Values, Beliefs and Ethics VA